shakebugs/shake-docs/docs/android/customer-feedback/invoke.md

 id: invoke
 title: Invoke
 ---
-This page describes in detail all the different methods that can be used to invoke the SDK.
+>Decide how you want Shake to be invoked.

 ## Invoke manually
-By default, the SDK is invoked when a user shakes their device.
+By default, Shake is invoked when a user shakes their device.
 You don't need to code anything.

 But if you want to, you can customize that.

-Let's look at an example.
-You want your users to invoke SDK either when they shake their device, or when they take a screenshot.
+Let's look at an example where you want Shake to be invoked either when your users shake their device, or when they take a screenshot:
-To do that, set true or false for certain configuration properties:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';